rotators/fonline-json/README.md

 Missing features
 ----------------

-\u escape code in JOSN strings isn't implemented yet (the character encoded in the escape code will be skipped).
+\u escape code in JSON strings isn't implemented yet (the character encoded in the escape code will be skipped).